TechnologyMan101/fedora-kde-setup-script/README.md

 This is to be done after running the script!!!

-Simple Overview Pager by tuxg0d – replace default pager in taskbar
+Simple Overview Pager by tuxg0d – replace default pager in taskbar*

+* Note: clicking the widget will fail to open overview unless a modification is made.
+Open `~/.local/share/plasma/plasmoids/SimpleOverviewPager/contents/ui/main.qml` and replace the word “qdbus” with “qdbus-qt5” using find and replace to solve the issue.

 # Run Script: